opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/sourcing_data.rst

 Opendatasoft supports the following protocols:

 * HTTP and HTTPS, which link to a single file (for example, `http://example.org/mydata.csv`)
 * FTP and  FTPS, which link to a single file (for example, `ftp://example.org/my_dir/mydata.csv` for FTP, or `ftps://example.org/my_dir/mydata.csv` for FTPS) or to a directory (for example, `ftp://example.org/my_dir/` for FTP, ftps://example.org/my_dir/ for FTPS).
-Using a directory is often the prefered solution to automate incremental updates between a customer's information system and the platform.
+Using a directory is often the preferred solution to automate incremental updates between a customer's information system and the platform.
 All the files in the directory need to have the same format and schema (for example, CSV files with the same column titles).
-In case of automation, whenever the dataset is published, new and updated files are fetched from the remote location and processed and thanks to Opendatasoft's native deduplication strategy, similar records are not processed twice (see :doc:`Special fields documentation</publishing_data/05_processing_data/defining_a_dataset_schema>`).
+In case of automation, new and updated files are fetched from the remote location and processed whenever the dataset is published.
+Thanks to Opendatasoft's native deduplication strategy, similar records are not processed twice (see :doc:`Special fields documentation</publishing_data/05_processing_data/defining_a_dataset_schema>`).

 .. admonition:: Important
    :class: important